margo/specification/system-design/concepts/workload-fleet-managers/client-onboarding.md

 # Device Client Onboarding

-To enable workload management, the device's client must first establish trust and complete an onboarding process with the End Users selected Workload Fleet Manager.
-This onboarding process enables late binding, which is a critical Margo non-functional requirement that enables a device to bind to any Margo compatible Workload Fleet Manager.
+To enable workload management, the device's client first establishes trust and completes an onboarding process with the End Users' selected Workload Fleet Manager.
+This onboarding process enables late binding, which is a critical Margo non-functional requirement that enables a device to bind to any Margo-compatible Workload Fleet Manager.

 The onboarding process includes several core functions: